munificent/craftinginterpreters/book/representing-code.md

 Rows are types, and columns are operations.
 Each cell represents the implementation of that operation for that type.

-An object-oriented language like Java assumes that all of the operations in one row naturally hang together.
-It figures all the things you can do with one type are likely to be related to each other, and the language makes it easy to define them together as methods inside the same class.
+An object-oriented language like Java assumes that all of the code in one row naturally hangs together.
+It figures all the things you do with a type are likely related to each other, and the language makes it easy to define them together as methods inside the same class.

 This makes it easy to extend the table by adding new rows.
 Simply define a new class.
 No existing code has to be touched.